 9. Ethnic Minority and Women’s Enhancement Graduate Scholarship

 The NCAA’s Ethnic Minority and Women’s Enhancement Graduate Scholarship provides $10,000 to qualified minority and female athletics students.
 Applicants must be active members, full-time students with a 3.2 GPA or higher, and “outstanding citizens and excellent role models.”
-Submissions are due February 4, 2022.
+Applications will open in September.

 10. Ford Foundation Dissertation Fellowships

-The National Academies of Sciences, Engineering, and Medicine’s Ford Foundation Dissertation Fellowship provides $28,000 to US citizens, nationals, permanent residents, and DACA students who have excelled academically and are committed to teaching and research jobs at the college level after graduation.
-Applicants must be enrolled in a research-based PhD or ScD. program.
-Submissions are due December 9, 2021.
+The National Academies of Sciences, Engineering, and Medicine’s Ford Foundation sponsors a $28,000 Dissertation Fellowship to high academic achievers committed to college-level teaching and research careers after graduation.
+Applicants must be enrolled in a research-based PhD or ScD program.
+Applications are closed for the 2023-2024 school year, but be sure to check back late 2023 for the application to open.

 11. Ford Foundation Postdoctoral Fellowship

 The Ford Foundation also offers a Postdoc Fellowship aimed at increasing university faculty diversity.
 Awards of $50,000 go to students in research-based PhD or ScD. programs.
 Applicants must intend to perform college-level teaching and research work after graduation.
-Submissions are due December 9, 2021.
+The application should open in September.
 (Note, there is also a Predoctoral Fellowship offered).

 The American Musicological Society’s Howard Mayer Brown Fellowship supports grad students from Latino and underrepresented groups who’ve finished one year of full-time studies and are pursuing a PhD in Musicology.
 Award amounts are $23,000, and applications must include a personal statement, resume, work samples, and support letters from faculty.
 Submissions are due in January with winners announced in the summer.